swong333/ImageCube-1/README.rst

     :alt: Travis master badge

-conversion to common flux units,  registration to a common WCS, convolution to
+ImageCube processes multi-wavelength astronomical imaging datasets, performing conversion to common flux units,  registration to a common WCS, convolution to a common angular resolution, and regridding to a specified pixel size.

 License
 -------

-This project is Copyright (c) a common angular resolution, and regridding to a specified pixel size.
-Rishab Khincha and licensed under the terms of the BSD 3-Clause license.
+This project is Copyright (c) Rishab Khincha and licensed under the terms of the BSD 3-Clause license.
 This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause licence.
 See the licenses folder for